 Witch Finger Cookies

-1. In a large bowl, beat together butter, sugar, egg, almond and vanilla extracts.
+In a large bowl, use an electric mixer to combine the butter, sugar, egg, almond and vanilla extracts.

-2. Whisk together flour and salt in a medium bowl.
-Add to wet mixture and beat just until moistened.
+In a separate bowl, whisk together the flour and salt.
+Add to the wet mixture and beat just until moistened.
 Cover and refrigerate for 30 minutes.

-3. Preheat oven to 325°F. Line 2 baking sheets with parchment paper (or lightly grease them.)
+Preheat the oven to 325°F. Line 2 baking sheets with parchment paper (or lightly grease them.)

-4. Working with one quarter of the dough at a time and keeping the remainder refrigerated, roll heaping teaspoonful of dough into finger shape for each cookie.
-Press almond firmly into 1 end for nail.
-Squeeze in center to create "knuckle" shape.
+Working with one quarter of the dough at a time and keeping the remainder refrigerated, roll a heaping teaspoonful of dough into a finger shape for each cookie.
+Press an almond firmly into 1 end to create a nail.
+Squeeze in the center to create a "knuckle" shape.
 Using a small knife, make slashes in several places to complete the look of the knuckle.

-5. Place on prepared baking sheets and bake for 20 to 25 minutes, or until pale golden.
+Place on prepared baking sheets and bake for 20 to 25 minutes, or until pale golden.
 Let cool for 3 minutes.
-Lift up almond, squeeze red decorator gel onto nail bed and press almond back in place, so gel oozes out from underneath.
+Lift up the almond, squeeze red decorator gel onto the nail bed and press the almond back in place, so gel oozes out from underneath.
 If you want to get really gross, you can also make slashes in the finger and fill them with "blood."

 - Remove from baking sheets and let cool on racks (and let the red gel set).